Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Proof of Theorem

 is the $1$-dimensional subspace containing $x$.
 This means that $x$ is an eigenvector of $g(A)$ corresponding to a non-zero eigenvalue.
 Similarly, we establish that every eigenvector of $g(A)$ corresponding to a non-zero eigenvalue is an eigenvector of $A$ corresponding to a non-zero eigenvalue.
 Therefore, $x\in {\overline{{\rm R}(A)}}={\overline{{\rm R}(g(A))}}$ is an eigenvector of $A$ if and only if it is an eigenvector of $g(A)$.
-This is possible only in the case when $A$ and $g(A)$ have the same eigenspaces, in other words, $g(A)=\delta_{A}(A)$ for a certain $\delta_{A}\in {\mathcal C}$.
+This is possible only in the case when $A$ and $g(A)$ have the same eigenspaces, i.e. $g(A)=\delta_{A}(A)$ for a certain $\delta_{A}\in {\mathcal C}$.
+We obtain that